 Mr Paul Gilmour

-I am a Lecturer in Criminal Justice and Policing at the University of Portsmouth’s Institute of Criminal Justice Studies (ICJS).
+I am a Lecturer in Criminal Justice and Policing at the University of Portsmouth’s School of Criminology and Criminal Justice (SCCJ).
 Prior to this, I served as a PIP-2 accredited detective in the UK police service.

 Throughout my 19 years’ policing career, I have enjoyed a variety of roles, including in front-line response, CID, and within the South-East Regional Organised Crime Unit’s fraud team.
 I trained as a family liaison officer (FLO), mobile phone examiner (triage) and in Achieving Best Evidence (ABE) investigative interviewing of children and vulnerable adults.
 As a Police Sector Coach and Assessor, I was also responsible for tutoring new police students and trainee detectives.
 During my policing career I promoted evidence-based practice as a member of the College of Policing’s Evidence Champions’ Network.
 I advised on the 2019’s HMICFRS focus-group inspections of police forces on fraud.